Iandiehard/diag-client-lib/README.md

             diag::client::CreateDiagnosticClient("etc/diag_client_config.json");
 ```

-Multiple tester instance can be created using Diagnostic Client Libary main instance.
+Multiple tester instance can be created using Diagnostic Client Library main instance.

 Check the example application [Examples](diag-client-lib/examples/) on how Diagnostic Client Library should be linked and used.